 SCS/SBs 23 & 51 - This act concerns entertainment-related criminal offenses.

-This act provides that for certain offenses involving unauthorized recordings the penalty is a fine of not more than $50,000 or a prison sentence of not more than five years if the offense involves 100 or more articles.
-Currently, this act says that such a penalty is applicable to offenses involving 1,000 or more articles.
+This section provides that for certain offenses involving unauthorized recordings the penalty is a fine of not more than $50,000 or a prison sentence of not more than five years if the offense involves 100 or more articles.
+Currently, this section says that such a penalty is applicable to offenses involving 1,000 or more articles.

-This act includes knowingly attempting to connect to, tamper with, or interfere with cable television signals, cables, wires, devices, or equipment, which results in the unauthorized use of a cable television system or the disruption of the delivery of the cable television service, in the crime of theft of cable television.
+This section includes knowingly attempting to connect to, tamper with, or interfere with cable television signals, cables, wires, devices, or equipment, is used for the distribution of cable television and which results in the unauthorized use of a cable television system or the disruption of the delivery of the cable television service.

 Theft of cable television committed in this manner is a Class C felony.

-This act creates the offense of criminal use of real property through the misuse of audiovisual recording devices.
-A person who knowingly videotapes a movie without proper consent from certain individuals is guilty of criminal use of real property.
+This section creates the offense of criminal use of real property through the misuse of audiovisual recording devices.
+A person who knowingly operates the audiovisual recording function of a device at a movie without proper consent from certain individuals is guilty of criminal use of real property.

-This act does not prohibit law enforcement from operating audiovisual recording devices during the course of their authorized activities.
+This section does not prohibit law enforcement from operating audiovisual recording devices during the course of their authorized activities.

-This act makes criminal use of real property pursuant to this section a Class A misdemeanor unless it is a second or subsequent offense, in which case, it is a Class D felony.
+This section makes criminal use of real property pursuant to this section a Class A misdemeanor unless it is a second or subsequent offense, in which case, it is a Class D felony.